rajpurkarlab/cheXlocalize/README.md

 ![LOGO](/img/CheXplanation.svg)

-TODO: update logo above, and make sure this section makes sense after you go through the code
+TODO: UPDATE ABOVE LOGO
+TODO: UPDATE THIS SECTION BELOW

-This repository contains the code used to generate segmentations from saliency method heatmaps and to evaluate the localization performance of those segmentations on the CheXlocalize dataset, as described in the paper _Benchmarking saliency methods for chest X-ray interpretation_.
+This repository contains the code used to generate segmentations from saliency method heat maps and human annotations, and to evaluate the localization performance of those segmentations, as described in the paper _Benchmarking saliency methods for chest X-ray interpretation_.
 [TODO: add link]

-To download the validation dataset or view and submit to the leaderboard, visit the [CheXplanation website](https://stanfordmlgroup.github.io/competitions/chexplanation/).

-Typical install time: ~5 minutes
-Expected run time for demo: ~20 minutes
+You may run the scripts in this repo using your own heat maps/annotations/segmentations, or you may run them on the CheXlocalize dataset.
+TODO: ADD LINK.

 ### Table of Contents
 - [Overview](#overview)